-The Security Council meets twice annually on the Women, Peace and Security Agenda.
-The Council holds an open debate on Sexual Violence in Conflict around April and an open debate on the broader Women, Peace and Security agenda in October of each year.
-It also meets on a range of other topics.
-The Council should incorporate women, peace and security issues into all of its discussions and actions.
+The Security Council meets twice annually on the Women, Peace and Security Agenda (WPS).
+The Council holds open debates on Sexual Violence in Conflict around April and open debates on the broader WPS Agenda in October of each year.
+Monthly, it also meets on a range of other topics, where WPS issues should be incorporated.

 Unfortunately, political concerns usually trump the Council’s agenda.
 The Permanent Five have an inconsistent record of country-specific action, limiting political progress in these countries.
-A particular obstacle on a country-specific action is the use of the veto.
+A particular obstacle to a country-specific action is the use of the veto.
 In the reporting period, Russia used the veto the most.
-It vetoed 7 out of 9 Security Council draft resolutions between 2010 and 2016.
-China also used the veto frequently: 5 out of 9 draft resolutions, all addressing the situation in Syria.
-The United States used the veto once in 2012 to veto a draft resolution on the situation in the Middle East.
+It vetoed 14 out of 16 Security Council draft resolutions between 2010 and 2017.
+China also used the veto frequently: 6 out of 16 draft resolutions, all addressing the situation in Syria.
+The United States used the veto twice in 2012 and in 2017 to veto draft resolutions on the situation in the Middle East.
 France and the United Kingdom did not use the veto at all during the reporting period.

 The Council has recently recognised that more systematic attention needs to be paid to implementing the WPS Agenda in its work.
 Taking action on this recognition is critical.
 WPS concerns are not an add-on.
 They are an obligation of the Council, and part of its mandate.
 Awareness of this obligation should be reflected in member states statements and action regardless of the focus of the debate.

 Find more information on the Permanent Five's compliance with the WPS Agenda in the period between 2010 and 2016 here>>

 Find more information about what Feminist Security Council Agenda looks like here>>